MicrosoftDocs/memdocs/sccm/apps/deploy-use/share-applications.md

 ---
-title: "Share applications | Microsoft Docs"
+title: "Share applications from System Center Configuration Manager | Microsoft Docs"
-description: "Share a link to an application in Software Center." ms.custom: na ms.date: 07/31/2017 ms.prod: configuration-manager
+description: "Share a link to an application in the Software Center in System Center Configuration Manager." ms.custom: na ms.date: 07/31/2017 ms.prod: configuration-manager